 How to begin

-Your children’s education will always be a priority, relocating abroad as a family does not need to derail their progress.
+If your children are changing schools, you’ll need to make sure you have their records transferred to the new school.
 However, to make sure you’re making the best choice, it’s worth taking the time to consider your options.

 Should I choose a local or international school?